IAMPETERNw/alx-zero_day/README.md

 Thank you Jesus.
-This line was updated direct from github
+This line was updated directly from github